Arizona Drug Possession Laws

-Being charged with drug possession can be scary.
-The criminal process tends to be confusing and stressful.
-When facing charges like these it pays to have an attorney who understands what you are going through and can help you along the way.
+But when facing charges like these you need to have an attorney who understands what you are going through and can help you find the best solution, and word to avoid the most serious consequences, including a criminal record for drug possession.
 Call for a consultation on your drug case today.

 Arizona has some tough and complex drug laws.
 Sentences range greatly depending on the circumstances of your case.
 How much you are caught with determines whether you will be charged with simple possession or if the charge will be elevated to possession with intent to distribute.